Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

 \subsection{Time series DMAGs}

-In most realistic scenarios unobserved common causes cannot be excluded.
-As discussed in Sec.~\ref{sec:introduction} for the non-time series setting, DMAGs are a common tool for modeling causal relationships and independencies in this case.
-This builds on \cite{richardson2002}, where a marginalization procedure is defined that to a given DAG $\D$ over vertices $\V$ associates a DMAG $\M_{\Ovar}(\D)$ over the subset of observed vertices $\Ovar \subset \V$ such that, first, ancestral relationships in $\D$ carry over to $\M_{\Ovar}(\D)$ and, second, $d$-separations in $\D$ among vertices in $\Ovar$ are in one-to-one correspondence to the similar notion of $m$-separation (also denoted by $\bowtie$) in $\M_{\Ovar}(\D)$.
-Provided $\D$ carries causal meaning as a causal graph, this ensures that $\M_{\Ovar}(\D)$ carries causal meaning itself and can be used for causal reasoning \cite{zhang2008causal}.
+In most real-world scenarios, unobserved common causes cannot be excluded.
+As mentioned in Sec.~\ref{sec:introduction} for the non-time series setting, directed maximal ancestral graphs (DMAGs) are often used for causal modeling in the presence of unobserved variables.
+This use of DMAGs as causal graphical models was pioneered in \citet{richardson2002}, which defines a \emph{marginalization / projection} procedure that from a DAG $\G$ over vertices $\V$, of which only a subset $\Ovar \subseteq \V$ is observed, constructs a DMAG $\M_{\Ovar}(\D)$ over the observed variables $\Ovar$ only (see also \citet{zhang2008causal}).
+The projection of $\D$ to $\M_{\Ovar}(\D)$ has two properties: First, both graphs have the same ancestral relationships among vertices in $\Ovar$.
+Second, $d$-separations in $\D$ among vertices in $\Ovar$ are in one-to-one correspondence to the similar concept of $m$-separation in $\M_{\Ovar}(\D)$ (also denoted by `$\ci$').
+These two properties ensure that if $\D$ is a causal graph then also $\M_{\Ovar}(\D)$ carries causal meaning and can be used for causal reasoning as explained in \citet{zhang2008causal}.